datecasp/WPFWeatherForecast/README.md

 The API is from www.openweathermap.org and gives back forecast for a huge amount of cities all over the world.

-In its site ypu can find info about how to use the API.
+In its site you can find info about how to use the API.
 In order to use it, you need an API key given from the site.

 I have defined my API key in an extra class (Constant.cs) as a public constant string and use it when I need it

 for connection.
 I added that class to .gitignore so it´s not in my repo online.
-You must gat and add yor own
+You must get and add yor own

 API key to use this code.